Category: Task Managers

 Rule: If enterprise setup and permissions exceed semester needs, Microsoft Planner fails first.

-Where Microsoft Planner works better
+Where Microsoft Planner wins

 Where each tool can break down